 - Measure the performance of firmware calculations.

-- Measure the performance of an ISR’s response time, including jitter.
+- Confirm the performance of an ISR’s response time, including jitter.

 - Measure key RTOS performance metrics, such as task context switching time and associated jitter.

 - Measure CPU idle time, indirectly measuring CPU usage

 To illustrate this trick, we will measure the FreeRTOS task context switch time between two tasks where the task switch is due to a change in semaphore status.
 The specific target will be the ESP32 and its two-core design.
 This target recently caught my attention with the following note in the ESP32’s IDF SDK v1.0 release:

 FreeRTOS: Task unblocking on other CPU now happens instantaneously